ryanflorence/ember-tools/README.md

 - javascript assets created in `my-server-app/public/javascripts`
 - ember commands run from `my-server-app` root

-Running `ember-build` will create a file at `public/javascripts/application.js`.
+Running `ember build` will create a file at `public/javascripts/application.js`.
 Require that in your server-app's template, no other files are required.